 We measure lots of data.
 And it helps us to make informed decisions if needed.

 There is plenty of data around you in systems and applications.
 Start to gather it.
 Analyze it.
 Start small – select your first KPIs and track it with the relevant data!

 Your users are probably ahead of you in this game.
 They do use some SaaS applications and services at work.
-You can’t block it… but you can start to control it and then decide how to approach it.
+You can’t block them… but you can start to control them and then decide on the approach.